sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - [ ] ON-1973, pair with Shams to get my environment to successfully run the exising delivery_api specs
 - [ ] ON-1973, continue working on the create and update methods in the advocate_for_promoters_controller
 - [ ] add NB token for support; see email
-- [ ] House,  for any campaigns that are cwc related, wif it fails we need to add the second cwc endpoint. we should nevergo email even if the other endpoints fail.
+- [ ] House,  for any campaigns that are cwc related, if it fails we need to add the second cwc endpoint. we should nevergo email even if the other endpoints fail.
 - [x] create tickets for the 4 imports since the quarterly data has arrived
   - cicero us import, ON-1974